Tommy Manzella: Milwaukee Brewers

 Manzella was signed to a minor league contract on May 8, 2012 by the Milwaukee Brewers.
 He provided depth in the infield after injuries to Alex González and Mat Gamel.
-On July 29, 2012, Manzella was released by Double-A Huntsville.
-He was hitting .252 with 1 HR and 28 RBI in 62 games.
+On July 29, Manzella was released by the Brewers organization after playing for the Double-A Huntsville Stars.
+He was hitting .252 with one home and 28 RBI across 62 appearances.

 Chicago White Sox

-On July 31, 2012, Manzella signed a minor league deal with the Chicago White Sox.
-He was assigned to the Triple-A Charlotte the following day.
-He played in 14 games for the Knights, where he hit 7-41 with 6 RBI and 4 runs.
+On July 31, 2012, Manzella signed a minor league contract with the Chicago White Sox.
+He was assigned to the Triple-A Charlotte Knights the following day.
+Manzella played in 14 games for the Knights, where he went 7-for-41 with six RBI and four runs.
 After the season, he became a minor league free agent.

 Colorado Rockies

-On December 13, 2012, Manzella signed a minor league deal with the Colorado Rockies.
-Manzella began the 2013 season with Colorado`s Triple-A affiliate Colorado Springs and appeared in 32 games, but was released on May 28 after batting .190 in 32 games with no home runs and 10 RBIs.
+On December 13, 2012, Manzella signed a minor league contract with the Colorado Rockies.
+Manzella began the 2013 season with Colorado`s Triple-A affiliate, the Colorado Springs Sky Sox, and appeared in 32 games, but was released on May 28 after batting .190 in 32 games with no home runs and 10 RBI.

 Toronto Blue Jays

 On June 4, 2013, Manzella signed a minor league contract with the Toronto Blue Jays, and assigned him to their Double-A affiliate New Hampshire Fisher Cats.
 He started for the Fisher Cats at third base on June 4.
-He was released on August 5.
+Manzella was released on August 5.
 In 21 games with New Hampshire, he hit .265 with 10 RBI and 10 runs.

-Second stint with White Sox
+Chicago White Sox (second stint)

-On August 12, 2013, Manzella signed a minor league deal with the Chicago White Sox, and started at shortstop for the Double-A Birmingham Barons that night.
-On August 30, 2013, after batting .059 through 34 at bats, Manzella was released.
+On August 12, 2013, Manzella signed a minor league contract with the Chicago White Sox, and started at shortstop for the Double-A Birmingham Barons that night.
+On August 30, after batting .059 through 34 at-bats, Manzella was released by the White Sox organization.

 Arizona Diamondbacks

-On January 10, 2014, Manzella signed a minor league deal with the Arizona Diamondbacks.
-He was released on March 26.
+On January 10, 2014, Manzella signed a minor league contract with the Arizona Diamondbacks.
+He was released prior to the start of the regular season on March 26.